The Ambassadors: Part 1

 Vakho nodded, scales lifting around their eyes.
 “Ah yes, I’d heard we had some esteemed guests from the portal crimes squad in our midst.
 How exciting.
 Your attendance is not without controversy, Detective Styles.”

-“In the twenty years since the SDC was formed your team has been responsible for arresting and repatriating a great many of my countryfolk,” Vakho said, their voice inflected with the sound of chains dragged on stone.
+“In the decade and a half since the SDC was formed your team has been responsible for arresting and repatriating a great many of my countryfolk,” Vakho said, their voice inflected with the sound of chains dragged on stone.
 “It is a policy for which there is not universal support, shall we say?”

 “I’m very sorry—”